wufans/adversarial-attack/README.md

 Installing TensorFlow and torch will take care of all other dependencies like **numpy** and **scipy**.
 # Steps for running source code
  ## deepfool
- The target medels of this algorithms has been pretrained, by announcing:
+ The target models of this algorithms has been pretrained, by announcing:
  ```python
  models.resnet34(pretrained=True)
  ```
- return a pretrained medels in ImageNet dataset. or you can train a medel yourself.
+ return a pretrained models with ImageNet datasets.
+ Or you can train a model yourself.
 In our work, we train a classification models with MNIST datasets.
  ## JSMA
  This part we cite the work of [Papernot et al.](https://github.com/tensorflow/cleverhans).
  Default model in the source code is a deep neural network defined in above respository.